planktons-other-eye/ISU-Journal/RESEARCH.md

 Durability: websites constantly change, first time you run your script it might work flawlessly but if you run it again a while later you might get a stack of tracebacks

 -scrapers generally require constant maintenance
---you can set up continuous integration to run scarping tests periodically to ensure that your main script doesn’t break without your knowledge
+	-you can set up continuous integration to run scarping tests periodically to ensure that your main script doesn’t break without your knowledge

 Continuous integration: practice of frequently building and testing each change done to your code automatically and as early as possible